nodejs/node/doc/api/module.md

 The registered hooks also affect `register` itself.
 In this example, `bar.mjs` will be resolved and loaded via the hooks registered by `foo.mjs` (because `foo`'s hooks will have already been added to the chain).
-This allows for things like writing hooks in non-JavaScript languages, so long as an earlier registered loader is one that transpiles into JavaScript.
+This allows for things like writing hooks in non-JavaScript languages, so long as earlier registered hooks transpile into JavaScript.

 The `register` method cannot be called from within the module that defines the hooks.